krptn/krypton/README.md

 ```

 # User Auth
-Direct API is not yet available.
-Please see [integrations](#Integration-with-web-frameworks) to user authentication in a webapp.
+See [User Auth](README-USER-AUTH.md).
+Please see [integrations](#Integration-with-web-frameworks) to use user authentication with supported web frameworks.

 # Integration with web frameworks
 - [Django](README-DJANGO.md)